What's On & Local Events

 Civil War soldiers at St Fagan’s Museum of Natural History

-Many people forget that amongst the historic buildings that have been relocated from all over Wales, that there is a Grade I listed castle, St Fagan’s Castle.
+Many people forget that, amongst the historic buildings that have been relocated from all over Wales, there is a Grade I listed castle, St Fagan’s Castle.
 It is known as the most haunted museum in the country.
 It is said that the restoration of the village disturbed the ghosts, and they have now returned to their former home.

 Besides the main house, the most haunted building is the Elizabethan House.
 There is a bed there, where a woman and her baby died in childbirth.
 One visitor who touched it was so overcome she had to be carried out of the building.
-It is also a site of a Civil War battle, which took place in 1648.
+It is also the site of a Civil War battle, which took place in 1648.
 Over 200 men lost their lives, and ghostly echoes of fighting have been heard.
-In 2016 a mum taking a picture of her young son even ‘captured’ two of the soldiers in a photograph.
+In 2016, a mum taking a picture of her young son even ‘captured’ two of the soldiers in a photograph.

 A white lady in the red castle – Castell Coch